Common and Scientific Names

 Read more about management and control of invasive plants.

 An indigenous Australian blight fungus (Colletotrichum orbiculare) occurs on some infestations and is being developed by New South Wales Agriculture as a mycoherbicide.
 The accidentally introduced rust fungus, (Puccinia xanthii) affects both Noogoora burr and Bathurst burr.
 The Bathurst burr seed fly (Eurraresta bullans) was introduced from South America in the 1920s and affects large areas of burr in NSW and Queensland but provides no long-term control.

 Parsons, W.T. and Cuthbertson, E.G. (1992) Noxious Weeds of Australia.
 Melbourne, Inkata Press Melbourne.

 Prepared by Ian Faithfull 1997, revised April 1998.
-Updated by Melanie Martin, DPI, October 2006.
+Updated by Melanie Martin, DEPI, October 2006.
 Chemical information supplied by Chemical Standards Branch January 1998.
-Updated by Jaye Caldwell, DPI, August 2007.
+Updated by Jaye Caldwell, DEPI, August 2007.

 The advice provided in this publication is intended as a source of information only.
 Always read the label before using any of the products mentioned.
 The State of Victoria and its employees do not guarantee that the publication is without flaw of any kind or is wholly appropriate for your particular purposes and therefore disclaims all liability for any error, loss or other consequence which may arise from you relying on any information in this publication.